gongonpower/glusterfs-swarm/README.md

 ```
 run-gfs-srv3.sh
 ```
-### Tips : Why not use docker-compose yml format?
-When using yml format to run a container, the container name will be the format "xxx_yyy".
-The name has an undersore inside. glusterfs treats this name as invalid and refuse to perform any action e.g.(gluster peer probe gfsc1).
-The only way is used docker run to create a container with the name we wanted.

 ## Step 5: join the 3 nodes to cluster and create  glusterfs volume
 enter any one glusterfs container to join nodes to the gfs cluster and then create glusterfs volume.